Akshay-Rohatgi/blog/_posts/2023-08-10-How-To-Win-CyberPatriot.md

 ## Zero to Hero

-I’ve dumped a lot of information and suggestions throughout this post, and I understand it may be overwhelming and difficult to figure out how to use this advice and begin to improve.
+I’ve dumped a lot of information and suggestions throughout this post, and I understand it may be overwhelming and difficult to figure out where to start.
 Below, I’ll try my best to consolidate my advice into a small list of somewhat broad, actionable steps to take a new CyberPatriot team all the way to the National Finals.

 > I have framed the following advice through the lens of an Open Division team; however, it can easily be applied to the All Service division.
 >